jseok1/synth/README.md

 Modules may have multiple edges going to another module.
 Input ports can have at most one cable, thus uniquely identify cables.
 Output ports may have more than one cable.
 A topological sort of a DAG is the reversed topological sort of the reversed DAG.
+Therefore, cables can be represented as directed edges from input ports to output ports.
 Modules are vertices.
 Ports identify edges.
+There may be multiple edges from one vertex to another.
+There can be multiple source vertices but only one destination vertex.